 Meeting Time: 6:00PM - 8:40PM

-Robust design research and effective interdisciplinary collaboration are increasingly crucial parts of contemporary architectural practice.
-Far from being a sole theoretical exercise, this seminar intends to expose the students to advanced research and critical content creation in order to support their development of practice tools.
-The students must possess excellent graphic skills and a willingness to conduct extensive research.
-Students with an Urban Design concentration are highly encouraged to register.
+Robust design research, effective interdisciplinary collaboration, and holistic thinking are crucial components of contemporary spatial practices.
+Far from being a sole theoretical exercise, the seminars intend to expose the students to critical content creation in support of their development of practice tools.
+The students must possess excellent graphic skills and a willingness to conduct self-guided and extensive research.